po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/04-Day/04-Day-LessonPlan.md

   const mysql = require('mysql');
   ```

-  * The following line creates a connection to the "ice_creamDB" database using a localhost connection.
+  * The following code block creates a connection to the "ice_creamDB" database using a localhost connection.

   ```js
   const connection = mysql.createConnection({